vbenkevich/JetLayout/README.md

 ```

-Wiring toogether and attaching laout to UIViewController:
+Wiring toogether and attaching layout to UIViewController:
 ```swift

 @Observed